-- A new norm "Single Accident Site Management" was published in 2015.
+- A new norm "Single Accident Site Management" was published in 2015. - A new online database was activated in 2016 for an evaluation of infrastructural road safety measures.

-(Source: IRTAD, 2016)
+(Source: IRTAD, 2017)

 Traffic laws and regulations

 Table 8: Description of the regulations in Switzerland in relation to the most common regulations in other EU countries